ioneyez/bulk-rr/README.md

    [ Without $* and options complexity, the pattern to get the same result is just ${1}.{$2}.0-3 which is not really significantly onerous to enter, and slightly less arcane looking to comprehend. ]

-Appendix B.  NPN Examples

-B.1.
-EXAMPLE 1

-   2.10.in-addr.arpa.
-86400 IN BULK PTR (
-                                    [0-255].[0-10].2.10.in-addr.arpa.
-                                    pool-A-${1}-${2}.example.com.
-                               )
-   2.10.in-addr.arpa.
-86400 IN NPN  PTR 9 0 7 13

-   A query for the PTR of address 10.2.3.44 would match As shown previously in BULK RR examples the query would match the BULK record for the query name 44.3.2.10.in-addr.arpa, generating a PTR to pool- A-3-44.example.com as the answer.

-   By protecting the "Ignore" characters from the generated RR's RDATA the focus for normalization becomes "3-44" as illustrated below.

-     0 1 2 3 4 5 6 7
-                   v---------
-       p o o l - A - 3 - 4 4 . e x a m p l e . c o m .
-                    ---------^
-                             1 1 1 1
-                             3 2 1 0 9 8 7 6 5 4 3 2 1 0

-   Everything to the left of "3-44" will remain intact, as will everything to its right.
-The remaining characters will be processed for digits between 0 and 9 as indicated by the NPN record's hexadecimal flag 9, and each run of digits replaced by the single character "9".
-The final Normalized RDATA for *.2.10.in-addr.arpa would therefore become pool-A-9-9.example.com., and its signature would be based on this value to cover all possible permutations of the pool-A-${1}-${2}.example.com replacement pattern.

-   Since the validating nameserver would use the identical NPN record for processing and comparison, all RRs generated by the BULK record can now be verified with a single signature.

-B.2.
-EXAMPLE 2

-   This example contains a classless IPv4 delegation on the /22 CIDR boundary as defined by [RFC2317].
-The network for this example is "10.2.0/22" delegated to a nameserver "ns1.sub.example.com.".
-RRs for this example are defined as:

-   $ORIGIN 2.10.in-addr.arpa.
-   0-3 86400 IN      NS    ns1.sub.example.com.
-       86400 IN BULK CNAME [0-255].[0-3] ${*|.}.0-3
-       86400 IN NPN  CNAME 9 0 0 23

-   For this example, a query of "10.2.2.65" would enter the nameserver as "65.2.2.10.in-addr.arpa." and a "CNAME" RR with the RDATA of "65.2.0-3.2.10.in-addr.arpa." would be generated.

-   By protecting the "Ignore" characters from the generated RR's RDATA the focus for normalization becomes "65.2" as illustrated below.

-          0
-          v---------
-            6 5 .
-2 .
-0 - 3 .
-2 .
-1 0 . i n - a d d r . a r p a .
-           ---------^
-                    2 2 2 2 1 1 1 1 1 1 1 1 1 1
-                    3 2 1 0 9 8 7 6 5 4 3 2 1 0 9 8 7 6 5 4 3 2 1 0

-   Everything to the left of "65.2" will remain intact as will everything to its right.
-The remaining characters will be processed for digits from 0 through 9 as indicated by the NPN record's hexadecimal flag "9", with each run replaced by the single character "9".
-The final normalized RDATA would therefore become 9.9.0- 3.2.10.in-addr.arpa and its signature would be based on this normalized RDATA field.
-This new normalized string would be used as an RDATA for the wildcard label of 2.10.in-addr.arpa now encompassing all possible permutations of the ${*|.}.0-3.2.10.in-addr.arpa. pattern.

-   As in example 1, the validatating resolver would use the same NPN record for comparison.

-B.3.
-EXAMPLE 3

-   This example provides reverse logic for example 1 by providing an IPv4 address record for a requested hostname.
-For this example the query is defined as an A record for pool-A-3-44.example.com, with an origin of example.com.
-RRs for this example are defined as:

-   example.com.
-86400 IN BULK A (
-                                      pool-A-[0-10]-[0-255]
-                                      10.2.${*}
-                                     )
-   example.com.
-86400 IN NPN  A 9 0 8 0

-   By protecting the "Ignore" characters from the generated RR's RDATA the focus for normalization becomes "003.044" as illustrated below.

-                   0 1 2 3 4 5 6 7 8
-                                   v--------------
-                     0 1 0 .
-0 0 2 .
-0 0 3 .
-0 4 4
-                                    ---------------^
-                                                   0

-   This example illustrates a key point about NPN records; since they are pre-canonical they MUST operate on a strict subset of WIRE formatted data.
-For A and AAAA records this means the "Ignore" fields are based on zero padded data.
-In this example our generated record MUST be converted into "010.002.003.044" (shown above) prior to processing.
-After processing, wire format would become "0x0A02032C" (shown in hexadecimal).
-This format would be too imprecise for normalization so padded decimal is used.

-   Everything to the left of "003.044" will remain intact as will everything to its right.
-The remaining characters will be processed for digits between 0 and 9 as indicated by the NPN record's hexadecimal flag "9" and each run replaced by the single character "9".
-The final Normalized RDATA would therefore become 10.2.9.9 and its signature would be based on this normalized RDATA field.
-This new normalized A RR would be used as an RDATA for the wildcard label of "*.example.com." now encompassing all possible permutations of the 10.2.${*} pattern.

-B.4.
-EXAMPLE 4

-   This example provides similar logic for an IPv6 AAAA record.
-For this example the query is defined as an AAAA record for pool-A-ff- aa.example.com with an origin of example.com..
-RRs for this example are defined as:

-   example.com.
-86400 IN BULK AAAA (
-                                      pool-A-[0-ffff]-[0-ffff]
-                                      fc00::${1}:${2}
-                                   )
-   example.com.
-86400 IN NPN  AAAA X 0 30 0

-   By protecting the "Ignore" characters from the generated RR's RDATA the focus for normalization becomes "00ff:00aa" as illustrated below.

-                         1 1 1 1 1 1 1 1 1 1 2 2
-     0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1

-       f c 0 0 : 0 0 0 0 : 0 0 0 0 : 0 0 0 0 : -/-/

-     4 3 3 3 3 3 3 3 3 3 3 2 2 2 2 2 2 2 2 2 2 1
-     0 9 8 7 6 5 4 3 2 1 0 9 8 7 6 5 4 3 2 1 0 9
-      /-/-/- . . . . . . . . . . . . . . . . . . . . . . . . -/-/-/
-                             2 2 2 2 2 2 2 2 2 3 3 3 3 3 3 3 3 3 3 4
-                             1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0
-                                               v------------------
-                        /-/- 0 0 0 0 : 0 0 0 0 : 0 0 f f : 0 0 a a
-                                                -------------------^
-                           2 1 1 1 1 1 1 1 1 1 1
-                           0 9 8 7 6 5 4 3 2 1 0 9 8 7 6 5 4 3 2 1 0

-   This example reinforces the point on pre-canonical processing of NPN records; they MUST operate on a strict subset of WIRE formatted data.
-   For A and AAAA records this means the "Ignore" fields are based on zero padded data.
-In this example our generated record MUST be converted into "fc00:0000:0000:0000:0000:0000:00ff:00aa" (shown above) prior to processing.
-After processing, wire format would become "0xFC000000000000000000000000FF00AA" (shown in hexadecimal).
-   This format is slightly misleading as it is truly only 16 bytes of WIRE data and would be too imprecise for normalization so padded hexadecimal is used.

-   Everything to the left of "00ff:00aa" will remain intact as will everything to its right.
-The remaining characters will be processed for numbers between "0" and "f" as indicated by the NPN record's hexadecimal flag "X" and each run replaced by the single character "f".
-The final Normalized RDATA would therefore become "fc00::f:f" and its signature would be based on this "normalized" RDATA field.
-   This new "normalized" "AAAA" RR would be used as an RDATA for the wildcard label of *.example.com now encompassing all possible permutations of the "fc00::${1}:${2}" pattern.

 Authors' Addresses